steelbrain/Atom-Hack/README.md

 ## Usage

-By default this plugin will assume that HHVM has been installed on the local machine, but if you're running HHVM in a VirtualMachine with shared folders, You can use that VirtualMachine to validate your Hack Code.
-To use this feature, You have to place something like this in your `Project Root/.atom-hack`
+By default Atom-Hack assumes that HHVM is installed locally and needs zero-configuration if that's the case.
+But in case the server is remote, Please add this configuration to your `Project Root/.atom-hack`
 ```
 {
   "type":"remote",